 Depending on your shooting skills, a semi-auto may be your better option for this handgun caliber.
 Semi-autos are often favored among newer shooters.
 As such, you should consider this to be a good starting point.

 If you want to ensure speed and stability, you can't go wrong with 9mm ammunition.
 If you're looking for slightly more power, 10mm auto is another solid choice.
+Moreover, check out the HK VP40 review if exceptional power is what you want.
 Just be aware that you're going to have to deal with more recoil than the 9mm ammunition.